vbinetskyi/voice-ai/README.md

 ## How it works

+Two transports are supported — both share the same Grok Realtime pipeline.

+**Browser transport** (no phone required):
+1. Client POSTs to `/sessions/browser` with a goal and gets a session ID.
+2. Browser connects a WebSocket to `/browser-stream/:sessionId` and streams mic audio (PCM16 24 kHz).
+3. The server pipes audio to Grok Realtime; Grok's responses are streamed back to the browser for playback.

+**Twilio transport** (outbound PSTN call):
 1. Client POSTs to `/calls` with a goal and phone number.
 2. Server dials the number via Twilio and returns a session ID.
 3. When the call connects, Twilio opens a WebSocket media stream to `/streams/:sessionId`.
 4. The server bridges the audio stream to Grok Realtime — Grok speaks to the business as an AI assistant calling on behalf of the operator.

+**Both transports:**
-5. When Grok needs information from the operator (e.g. "what size pizza?"), it calls the `request_user_input` tool, which surfaces the question via the REST API.
+- When Grok needs information from the operator (e.g. "what size pizza?"), it calls the `request_user_input` tool, which surfaces the question via the REST API.
-6. The operator submits an answer via `POST /sessions/:id/answer`; the server resumes Grok with the answer.
+- The operator submits an answer via `POST /sessions/:id/answer`; the server resumes Grok with the answer.
-7. When the goal is complete, Grok calls `hang_up` — the server closes the stream and terminates the call via the Twilio REST API.
+- When the goal is complete, Grok calls `hang_up` — the server closes the stream and (for Twilio) terminates the call via the REST API.

 ## Prerequisites

 - [Bun](https://bun.sh) ≥ 1.0
-- A [Twilio](https://twilio.com) account with a voice-capable phone number
 - An [xAI](https://x.ai) API key with Grok Realtime access
-- A publicly reachable HTTPS/WSS URL (use [ngrok](https://ngrok.com) for local development)
+- **Twilio transport only**: A [Twilio](https://twilio.com) account with a voice-capable phone number and a publicly reachable HTTPS/WSS URL (use [ngrok](https://ngrok.com) for local development)

 > **Twilio trial accounts** can only call verified numbers.
 Upgrade to a paid account or verify the target number in the Twilio console first.